Metasystem transition: Contemporary perspectives

-Many argue that the next human metasystem transition consists of a merger of biological metasystems with technological metasystems, especially information processing technology.
+A number of thinkers have argued that the next human metasystem transition consists of a merger of biological metasystems with technological metasystems, especially information processing technology.
 Several cumulative major transitions of evolution have transformed life through key innovations in information storage and replication, including RNA, DNA, multicellularity, and also language and culture as inter-human information processing systems.
-In this sense it can be argued that the carbon-based biosphere has generated a cognitive system (humans) capable of creating technology that will result in a comparable evolutionary transition.
+In this sense it can be argued that the carbon-based biosphere has generated a system (human society) capable of creating technology that will result in a comparable evolutionary transition.
 "Digital information has reached a similar magnitude to information in the biosphere...
 Like previous evolutionary transitions, the potential symbiosis between biological and digital information will reach a critical point where these codes could compete via natural selection.
 Alternatively, this fusion could create a higher-level superorganism employing a low-conflict division of labor in performing informational tasks... humans already embrace fusions of biology and technology.
 We spend most of our waking time communicating through digitally mediated channels, ...most transactions on the stock market are executed by automated trading algorithms, and our electric grids are in the hands of artificial intelligence.
 With one in three marriages in America beginning online, digital algorithms are also taking a role in human pair bonding and reproduction".